-In addition to the requirements described above, there may be specific entry requirements for the course or programme.
+In addition to general entry requirements, there may be specific entry requirements for courses or programmes at the SEDU.
 These specific requirements are outlined in the individual course or programme descriptions.

-Students who do not hold the required degree, but are registered for the last term of a programme leading to such a degree, may be accepted.
+If you do not yet hold the required degree when applying, but are registered for the last term of a programme leading to such a degree, you may be accepted.

-Contact the Student and Education Department for more information.
+Contact the Student and Education Department for more information: email@example.com

-If there are special reasons, an exemption from the entry requirements may be granted to students who do not meet the entry requirements.
-In order to be granted an exemption, the university must assess if you can benefit from the programme/course even if you do not meet the requirements.
+If there are special reasons, an exemption from this may be granted.
+In order to be granted an exemption, the university must first assess if you can benefit from the programme or course even if you do not meet the entry requirements.